Official Global Travel Advisories

 Still valid: ET

-Latest updates: Safety and security - Preventative measures and restrictions
+Latest updates: Editorial change - COVID-19 - Preventative measures and restrictions (curfew)

 COVID-19 – Global travel advisory

 Avoid non-essential travel outside Canada until further notice.

 This advisory overrides other risk levels on this page, with the exception of any risk levels for countries or regions where we advise to avoid all travel.